ozencb/blog.ozenc.dev/src/content/article/photography/pinhole-redesign.md

 This was my favorite camera to shoot with for a long time.
 I made it from whatever material I had at home at the time: wood from an old cigar box, metal sheet from a soda can, knobs from skateboard bushings, one spool-catch (or whatever they are called) from an old FM radio antenna and the other one from a scrapped Zorki 4K, packaging paper, electrical tape, and other random stuff that I around.

-I had even drawn a now-lost schematic diagrams before building it to make sure I was building doing everything right.
+I had even drawn a now-lost schematic diagrams before building it to make sure I was doing everything right.

 As you can tell, it was a project-of-love but it had its problems.